RepAdapt/singularity/RepAdapt.singularity.genotyping.setup.md

-repadaptimages = location of Singularity images bamfile = list of realigned.bam files to genotype runname = genotyping run
+repadaptimages = location of Singularity images bamfile = list of realigned.bam files to genotype runname = genotyping run set = set of individuals to run analyses on, passed from text list chrom = chromosome of aligned reference assembly
 ```

 The Singularity images required can be built with this command: